Especially for Applicants

 Q. How many applicants are invited to interview?
 How many offers are made?

-Depending on the strength of the applicant pool, 30 to 36 applicants are invited to interview each year.
+Depending on the strength of the applicant pool, about 30 applicants are invited to interview each year.
 After interviews some of those may be released.
-From among those remaining, we recruit to seat a class of 6 to 10.
+From among those remaining, we admit a class of 6.

 Q. When are offers made?